 Applicants and students concede that neither acceptance of their application nor acceptance of unofficial transcripts, nor enrollment in a course guarantees ultimate admission to Trident or to the program of choice.
-Students may be provisionally admitted and permitted to enroll in courses; however, they will have until the end of their second consecutive session to ensure that Trident has received all official documents required for admission to the University and program of choice.
+Students may be provisionally admitted and permitted to enroll in courses; however, they will have until the end of their second consecutive session to ensure that Trident has received all official documents required for admission to Trident and program of choice.
 Students will be placed on an enrollment hold if all official documents are not received by this time.
-Failure to provide official documents of all prior academic work, test scores, licensure, or certification as appropriate by the end of the second session may result in the delay in admission, denial of admission or withdrawal from the University.
+Failure to provide official documents of all prior academic work, applicable test scores, licensure, or certification as appropriate by the end of the second session may result in the delay in admission, denial of admission or withdrawal from Trident.
 Students with transcript holds at prior institutions are responsible to clear the holds to ensure that official transcripts are released timely and submitted to Trident for proper evaluation.

-Trident reserves the right to seek verification of identity by requesting a color copy of a current and valid identification card such as a government-issued driver's license or state identification card, along with any other documentation serving as confirmation of identity.
-Trident shall not require nor permit students to provide military ID as proof of identity.
-It is the responsibility of the student to provide the requested information.
+In considering an application, Trident reserves the right to seek verification of identity by requesting a color copy of a current and valid identification card such as a government-issued driver's license or state identification card, or any other documentation serving as confirmation of identity, along with official transcripts from high school and/or all previously attended institutions.
+Trident shall neither require nor accept military ID as proof of identity.
+It is ultimately the responsibility of the student to provide all requested information.
+Review and consideration of applications may take 30 days or more after receipt of all requested information/documentation.

-To protect its character and standards, Trident reserves the right (and applicants concede the right to the University) to refuse or revoke admission to any student when one or more of the following is true:
+To protect the character, standards and academic integrity of the institution, Trident reserves the right (and applicants concede the right to Trident) to refuse to accept an application, refuse to allow enrollment or deny/revoke admission to any student when one or more of the following is true:

-- Applications or other admission and supplemental documents contain false, fraudulent, missing or incomplete information - Discrepancies in the application, admission documents, or any other documentation cannot be resolved - The applicant does not meet the admission requirements - The applicant makes threats, is a threat or potential danger, to the University or its staff - The applicant is disruptive to the University community or its operations
+- Applicant fails to timely provide the documentation/information requested - Applications or other admission and supplemental documents contain false, fraudulent, missing or incomplete information - Discrepancies in the application, admission documents, or any other documentation cannot be resolved - The applicant does not meet the admission requirements - The applicant makes threats, is a threat or potential danger, to Trident or its staff - The applicant is disruptive to the Trident community or its operations